DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>The man's heel clicks against his steed's side, and it steps obediently forward to obstruct your path.
 Strahd's smile widens as he drinks in the sight of you, his gaze boring through the dancing shadows that lurk amidst the path.</p>
 </div>

-Beucephalus is as described in <span class="citation">Crypt 39 (p.
+Beucephalus is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/castle-ravenloft#Crypt39">Crypt 39</a> (p.
 93)</span>.
 In addition to having 104 hit points, it also gains the following feature:

 * ***Ethereal Escape (Recharge 5-6).*** In response to Beucephalus or its rider taking damage, Beucephalus can use its reaction to use its ***ethereal stride*** ability.